A very original, dark green chinoiserie Longcase clock with rocking father time. Circa 1720.

 Movement.

-Five knopped pillar, eight day duration with an Anchor Recoil escapement and rack striking the hours on a bell.
+Five knopped pillar, eight day duration, high quality with an Anchor Recoil escapement and rack striking the hours on a top-mounted, well-toned bell.
 Driven by two brass-cased London style weights.
+The pallet arbor drives the automata 'Father Time' in the dial arch.

 Dial.